Rilpivirine Side Effects

 Applies to rilpivirine: oral tablet

-If any of the following side effects occur while taking rilpivirine, check with your doctor immediately:Less common:
+Check with your doctor immediately if any of the following side effects occur while taking rilpivirine:

 - cloudy or bloody urine